RI0US/Netflow_Flexible_v9_Extractor/README.md

 You can run it using ```python cflow_converter.py```, but before that you need to edit the cflow_convertor.py to point to your Wireshark file with CFlow.

-An example Wireshark is provided so you can extract and take a look :)
+An example Wireshark pcap is provided so you can extract and take a look :)